 Dr. Kaz Nelson: States Should Implement Curriculum for Mental Health

 Suicide rates have increased 25% since 1999 and only continue to climb.
-With such a significant increase health professionals are answering the need for more research on the issue, but with that comes challenges.
+With such a significant increase health professionals have fueled the need for more research on the issue, but with that comes challenges.
 "It's happening at a pace where it's hard to even study and understand the factors that go into it," Dr. Kaz Nelson, Department of Psychiatry, told KSTP.

 You may also like:

 U.S. Senator Amy Klobuchar nominates UMN Health physician and Medical School researcher for 2018 Congressional Coalition on Adoption Institute (CCAI) Angels in Adoption® Honoree.